• Product Introduction

 With middleware, you can achieve the following capabilities including but not limited to:

-Access control: Perform access interception such as Token verification, IP restriction, and Referer hotlink protection based on request information.
+Access control: Perform access interception such as token authentication, IP/geographical restrictions, and Referer hotlink protection based on request information.

-Grayscale release and A/B testing: Divert requests to different versions based on features such as user identity, Cookie, and UA, enabling grayscale release or targeted content delivery.
+Grayscale release and A/B testing: Divert requests to different versions based on features such as user identity, cookie, region, and UA, enabling grayscale release or targeted content delivery.

 Return directly: Respond to specific request with custom content (such as 301/302 redirection, JSON response, HTML page), no need to access the origin server.